Sansui AU-20000: Restoration

 A detailed view shows that all transistors received tubular glass beads on their collector terminal while all ceramic capacitors are seated on miniature glass beads as well.
 The 4.7 uF film capacitors are of the same height as that of the former electrolytic capacitors.

 I particularly enjoyed working on these small PCB assemblies.
-I think these are the smallest industrially built circuit boards that I ever serviced.
+I think these are the smallest industrially built circuit boards that I ever serviced withing an audio amplifier.

 The filter circuit board with both filter amplifiers circuit boards installed looks like this.